Department Information

 660.1 Hospitality and Tourism, Advanced College Prep, Grades 10-12, Semester, 2.50 credits

 The Hospitality and Tourism class will explore the world of service industries in business.
-We will particularly focus on major service areas such as hotel management and booking travel itineraries for clients as a service.
-Additionally, we will explore proper methodology for customer service to meet the needs of today’s consumers.
+This course focuses primarily on major service areas such as hotel management and booking travel itineraries for clients as a service.
+Additionally, students will explore proper methodology for customer service to meet the needs of today’s consumers.
 Finally, students will learn to use current technologies to offer the best experiences to patrons and clients.
 Students taking this course will have the opportunity to participate in DECA as an option (not mandatory) and will be prepared to apply the knowledge learned in this course towards a number of specific DECA competition categories.
 This course or 633.1 is required for the Marketing concentration in the Business & Finance Innovation Pathway.

 Students will be expected to run and manage the school store during their assigned class period.
 This includes getting the key and lockbox at the start of the period from the teacher and returning those items at the end of the period.
-There is an optional opportunity to compete in SBE for DECA for any students who wish to participate in that.
+There is an optional opportunity to compete in SBE (School Business Enterprise) for DECA for any students who wish to participate in that.
+Students will be interviewed and chosen based on their involvement with the Business Program and their demonstration of the necessary skills to independently run the school store.
+Students must have completed at least 1 Business Course and must be approved by the instructor.